sampta2023/sampta2023_source/content/call-for-papers.md

 ⭐ Submissions are live at our [Open Review page](https://openreview.net/group?id=SampTA/2023/Conference) ⭐

-Full paper submission and co-author registration deadline: **April 01, 2023 AoE**
+Full paper submission and co-author registration deadline: **April 01, 2023 AoE** (Note: previously, there were separate deadlines for the abstract and paper submission.
+These are now combined, and the deadline has been extended.
+You needn't submit anything before April 1st.)

 Author notification: **Wednesday May 10, 2023 AoE**